 Essentially Light Meditations is about light and the landscape.
 The images revolve around a circular

 motif.
 Some of the pinhole images were taken on a lazy susan tray and spun with the 4x5 camera straight up at the sun-my version serendipitously of As the World Turns.

 The images were part of a solo exhibit in which I had an idea of the "feel" for the show--soft and otherworldly.
 I was not interested in conceptual work or work of social relevance.
 I am a advocate of the chance element which Louis Pasteur and John Cage espoused.
-I believe that if I throw the coins up in the air and let them fall where they may, I accept Nature's participation in the artistic performance.
+I believe that if I throw the coins up in the

 Women I've Known